JRuggy/JRuggy/README.md

-- 👋 Hi, I’m @JRuggy
+- 👋 Hi, I’m Jaston Ruggy
-- 👀 I’m interested in ...
+- 👀 I’m interested in doing babckend projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Booot and React JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me ...
+- 📫 How to reach me 0626832446 / jastonruggy@icloud.com / https://jastonruggy.greenlightautomotive.tech

 <!---
 JRuggy/JRuggy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.